 When it comes to vast, historic cemeteries filled with celebrity resting places, Paris has Père Lachaise, Hollywood has Forest Lawn and New Orleans has Metairie Cemetery.

 Spread over 127 acres that used to contain a racetrack, Metairie Cemetery holds the graves of nine governors, 12 New Orleans mayors and six state Supreme Court justices, along with — among many others — Tom Benson, the Saints’ former owner; Al Copeland, the fried-chicken magnate; P.B.S.
-Pinchback, Louisiana’s only Black governor; Louis Prima, the madcap musician; Carlos Marcello, the rackets boss; and Josie Arlington, the best-known Storyville madam.
+Pinchback, an African-American who served as Louisiana’s governor during Reconstruction; Louis Prima, the madcap musician; Carlos Marcello, the rackets boss; and Josie Arlington, the best-known Storyville madam.
 The cemetery dates to 1872 and is listed on the National Register of Historic Places.

 The cemetery’s residents, estimated to number about 120,000, repose in tombs whose styles range from the understated to the grandiose.
 While many, especially in the newer sections, are straightforward pieces that look like small, solidly built stone structures, there is no shortage of replicas of Greek temples, as well as a pyramid and a massive sarcophagus of white marble looming over Metairie Road that was modeled after one in a Florentine basilica.
 Near the latter tomb are two more distinctive sites: an obelisk with four female figures at its base, and a mound — technically known as a tumulus — containing the remains of the soldiers of the Louisiana Division of the Army of Tennessee, including Gen. P.G.T.
 Beauregard, the New Orleanian who led the attack on Fort Sumter that touched off the Civil War.